jpainter/MagicGlasses2/README.md

 ## Outliers

+Several outlier algorithms are employed in succession, beginning with the most lax, *mad15*, and continuing to the most restrictive, *seasonal3*.
+The algorithms are applied to values entered at each orgUnit for each dataElement_category.
+If there are 5 yrs of data, there will be 60 points (if complete reporting) in each time-series.
+If there are 1000 orgUnits and 2 dataElement_orgUnits,

-- MAD
+- ### MAD

 The mean absolute deviation (MAD) [https://en.wikipedia.org/wiki/Median_absolute_deviation] is similar to a mean and standard deviation, but is more robust to outliers.
 When there are multiple outliers in a series, the values may not be detected by the mean +/- standard deviation (or x times the SD), because the outliers may greatly inflate the mean and sd.
 Therefore, the MAD is recommended [https://www.sciencedirect.com/science/article/abs/pii/S0022103113000668].

-### Seasonal outliers
+- ### Seasonal outliers

 Two algorithms are run to detect seasonally adjusted outliers, which are outliers when compared with values during the same time period, such as high value when value are usually low, or a low value when values usually run high.
 These values are not necessarily the largest or the smallest values, but their timing is incongrous with the timing of past values.
-Seasonal5 looks for values 5x greater than the difference between the observed and expected, divided by the MAD
+The *seasonal5* algorithm looks for values 5x greater than the difference between the observed and expected, divided by the MAD.
+Values that pass the *seasonal5* are tested against *seasonal3*, which reduces the allowable range of values to 3x abs( observed - expected )/MAD

-- An alternative set of outliers come from the tsoutlier funciont in the forecast package, which compares values to an STL model (https://robjhyndman.com/hyndsight/tsoutliers/)
+[An alternative set of outliers come from the tsoutlier function in the forecast package, which compares values to an STL model (https://robjhyndman.com/hyndsight/tsoutliers/)]

 ## Evaluation

+The evaluation section follows a process outlined by Linden for evaluation of disease management programs [https://www.researchgate.net/profile/John-Adams-28/publication/8909526_Evaluating_Disease_Management_Program_Effectiveness_An_Introduction_to_Time-Series_Analysis/links/0046352152020e4f60000000/Evaluating-Disease-Management-Program-Effectiveness-An-Introduction-to-Time-Series-Analysis.pdf].

 ## Other Notes